Alex Wan, Executive Director

 Christine Brodnan, Regional Program Director

-Christine Brodnan is the Regional Program Director for Horizons Atlanta, where she oversees and supports regional programming of the nine Horizons Atlanta sites in the metro area, ensuring program quality and fidelity by serving as a lead for the site director professional development community.
+Christine Brodnan is the Regional Program Director for Horizons Atlanta, where she oversees and supports regional programming of the ten Horizons Atlanta sites in the metro area, ensuring program quality and fidelity by serving as a lead for the site director professional development community.
 Chris was the Site Director for Horizons Atlanta at Holy Innocents’ Episcopal School for three years, where she managed all aspects of the site at Holy Innocents’, from fundraising and development to managing teachers and volunteers.
 Previously, Chris worked with the Annie E. Casey Foundation’s Atlanta Civic Site, managing a portfolio of community stakeholders invested in improving educational outcomes for children.
 Chris earned a Bachelor of Arts in Psychology from Emory University and a Master in Public Administration, with a focus in nonprofit management, from the University of Georgia.
 She is an active member of the Junior League of Atlanta and volunteers weekly as a reading mentor through Everybody Wins!
 Atlanta.
-Chris lives with her husband and son in the Memorial Park neighborhood.
+Chris lives with her husband, son, and daughter in the Memorial Park neighborhood.